SamuelEzra/Tech-Environment-Setup/README.md

 ## Introduction

 The purpose of this project is to guide you on how to install the Apps we will need in our DevOps journey.
-This will be especially applicable to Windows users.

 ---